This Web page last updated date May 16 2013

 Internal Mac-formatted IDE drives

-above 2GB unless "inited" with smaller partitions.
-YOu may need an "Apple branded" drive for some early systems.
+Older Macs (or Macs running OS 7.X) may not be able to handle drives above 2GB unless "partitioned" into 2GB or less partitions.
+You may wish an "Apple branded" drive for some early systems.

 Western Digital WD400, EIDE 40GB 5400RPM 8.9ms avr seek 2MB buffer